AnonymityHE/MAIE-5221-NLP-Final-Intelligent-Search-Engine/docs/PRESENTATION_SCRIPT.md

 **[Type a text query or use voice]**

-1. First, I'll ask a simple question - maybe about Hong Kong transportation. *[Wait for response]* See how it routes to the right tool and responds quickly.
+1. First, I'll ask a simple question  to test its tool use

 2. Now let me try a translation query - something like "how do you say 'please stand back from the door' in Cantonese?" *[Wait for response]* Notice how it automatically triggers TTS playback because it detected this is a pronunciation question.